 Today I’m going to show you how to sew a diy drawstring backpack!
-This is one of my all-time favorite beginner sewing projects; it’s simple yet nice enough for gift giving!
-It’s also a great way to show off some beautiful fabric.
-I chose this adorable zebra print from Dear Stella…I ended up making three bags so that each one of my little girls could bring one to the zoo.
-As always, for your fabric needs, check out www.peekaboofabricshop.com.
+A drawstring backpack is one of my all-time favorite beginner sewing projects; it’s simple yet nice enough bag for gift giving!
+Making a drawstring backpack is also a great way to show off some beautiful fabric.

 - Two strips of fabric, cut 1.5in W x 2.75in L for the loops